 As I’ve progressed as a martial artist, I’ve had to work through this process of pain and emotional weight.
 I took a lot of shots between green belt and blue belt, probably because I was stiff and didn’t move around much.
 Though I wasn’t getting hit as hard as on the basketball court, it was in my head more.
 Often, I would just stop.
 In my mind, the game had ended.
 But sparring is used in martial arts to refine self-defense skills, among other things.
 Stopping when you get hit isn’t a good self-defense technique.
 Neither is getting angry or competitive.

 These occasional, accidental blows, are an opportunity to grow.
 They teach you that getting hit is no different than the thousand some times I’ve smacked my own head into low-hanging objects.
 It may hurt, it may be a good time to see if you’re really damaged.
 You can even say ouch if you absolutely have to.
 You can certainly adjust your tactics a little, to avoid getting hit the same way again.
 But you don’t need to react as if the world has just ended.

 The underlying reality of martial arts is that they are intended to be there for you in a bad situation, be it self-defense or combat or just controlling your drunk relative at a bachelor party.
 If you lose all your skills when you get hit, as happens in these situations, then you haven’t really mastered that art.

--Written by Yong Studios Black Belt, Daniel H. Jeffers
+-Written by a member of the Yong Studios family, Daniel H. Jeffers